Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

-A loan trust enables a settlor to make a gift of the growth on a loan while retaining unrestricted access to the loan capital.
+A loan trust enables a settlor to make a gift of growth on a loan, while retaining unrestricted access to the loan capital.

 The growth on the investment is outside the settlor’s estate for IHT purposes.

 The trust has received a loan from the settlor, not a gift, so there is no immediate IHT liability in most circumstances.

 A loan trust involves an individual establishing a trust.
 But rather than making a gift, the settlor lends money to the trust.
 The trustees then invest this money, typically into an investment bond, for the benefit of the trust beneficiaries.

 The settlor can demand repayment of the outstanding loan at any time - this can either be in full or in part.
 If regular loan repayments are needed, the trustees can repay the loan by using the 5% tax deferred withdrawal facility from the bond.

 The settlor cannot benefit from the trust fund - any fund growth must be used for the benefit of the trust beneficiaries.

 Typically the creation of a loan trust requires the following steps.